newtextdoc1111/ComfyUI-Autocomplete-Plus/README.md

 - You can toggle the pinned state of the displayed related tags using the "📌|🎯" button in the header.
 To close the UI when pinned, press the Esc key.
 - Tags that have already been entered are displayed grayed out.
 If you try to insert a grayed-out tag, the already entered tag will instead be selected.
 - You can display related tags for the cursor position by pressing `Ctrl+Shift+Space`.

+## Auto Formatter

+When a text input area loses focus (e.g., by clicking outside or pressing Tab), the prompt text is automatically formatted.
+This feature improves readability when editing large amounts of text.

+Detailed behavior is as follows:
+- Automatically adds a comma and space after each tag for proper separation
+- Removes extra commas and spaces between tags
+- You can enable/disable this feature in the settings

 ## CSV Data